 Saddle Stitch Binding and Saddle Stitch Printing Solutions

 Two primary considerations must be made during the saddle-stitched prepress phase.
 The first consideration is for creep because signatures intended to be saddle-stitched must to be inserted within one another.
 In this case, the cumulative thickness of a publication can cause the inner signature edges to protrude outside the edges of the outer signatures.
 Trimming, ultimately, will make all the edges even, but the result will be gradually thinner margins on the inner pages.
 The prepress process called shingling, which is a slight staggering of the page locations is done to eliminate the side effects of creep.
-The saddle-stitching process on a production line include three basic parts:

 The inserting process involves printed and folded signatures being dropped into pockets on the device used for gathering.
 This device will carry the signatures to what is known as a saddle bar where the stitching occurs.
 This inserter will transfer the innermost signature in the document to the saddle bar, and here grippers and vacuum nozzles open it.
 It is common for additional pockets to drop secondary signatures in successive order over the first signature.
 Other inserts can be added to the pockets.
 Additionally, compressed air to force printed cards between pages is applied to add blow-in cards.

-Saddle Binding Services – Stitcher Process
+Saddle Binding Services – Stitching Process

 Once a publication has been assembled onto the saddle bar, it will be carried to the stitching heads.
 Electronic detectors are often utilized to discvoer any print copies deviating from the proper thickness required and these anomalies are discarded.
 The stitcher head feeds continuous wire rolls that will be cut to the appropriate size and formed into staples.
 Once the publication is properly positioned, the stitching head will drive staples down into the spine fold.
 Tools underneath the publication will bend the legs of the staples; securing the pages together.